DPDK/dpdk/doc/guides/prog_guide/ip_fragment_reassembly_lib.rst

     b) If no, then return a NULL to the caller.

-If at any stage of packet processing an error is envountered (e.g: can't insert new entry into the Fragment Table, or invalid/timed-out fragment), then the function will free all associated with the packet fragments, mark the table entry as invalid and return NULL to the caller.
+If at any stage of packet processing an error is encountered (e.g: can't insert new entry into the Fragment Table, or invalid/timed-out fragment), then the function will free all associated with the packet fragments, mark the table entry as invalid and return NULL to the caller.